 The most beautiful natural landscapes can emerge in the most unexpected places.
 The Oostvaardersplassen are a clear example: originally intended as an industrial area, it is now a vast marshland with reed lands, wild sedge fields, and countless lakes and pools.
 Join a jeep safari and see how thousands of birds, red deer, and other big grazers like heck cattle, and wild horses all live together here.

-Experience the mating-season – the time when red deer seek a partner – in a unique way with the mating safari.
+Experience the mating-season – the time when red deer seek a partner – in a unique way during the mating safari at the end of September to mid-October.
 An exceptional opportunity to witness the fascinating mating ritual of red deer.

 Man-made nature below sea level